luketmillar/screwdriver/README.md

 # screwdriver.js

 Over the last few years.
-I found that it didn't matter which project I was working on, I was rewriting the same functions over and over again.
+I found that it didn't matter which project I was working on, I was rewriting a few functions over and over again.
 Enough of that.

 ### Introducing screwdriver.js